 Beyond regular weekly grooming, the occasional bath will keep your Rafeiro do Alentejo clean and looking his best.
 Grooming can be a wonderful bonding experience for you and your dog.
 The strong, fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting, and cracking.
 The ears should be checked regularly to avoid a buildup of wax and debris, which can result in infection.
 Teeth should be brushed regularly.

-Options for exercise could include play time in the backyard, preferably fenced, or taken for walks several times a day.
-Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or teaching them new tricks.
-Certain outdoor activities like hiking or retrieving balls can provide a good outlet for expending energy.
+Options for exercise could include play time in the backyard, preferably fenced, or being taken for walks several times a day.
+Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or learning new tricks.
+Certain outdoor activities such as hiking or retrieving balls can provide a good outlet for expending energy.
 If you live in an apartment, even short walks in the hallways can give your dog some exercise, especially during inclement weather.
-Training for dog sports like agility, obedience and rally can also be a great way to give your dog exercise.
+Training for dog sports like agility, obedience, and rally can also be a great way to give your dog exercise.

 Some dogs may be faced with health challenges in their lives, but the majority of Rafeiros Alentejanos are healthy dogs.
 Working with a responsible breeder, prospective owners can gain the education they need to learn about specific health concerns within the breed.

 The Rafeiro do Alentejo is believed to descend from molosser dogs from the Middle East.
 On account of their size and courage, they were used by tribes whose livelihood depended on livestock husbandry, thus performing a crucial role for this type of community.